London mourners brave 9-hour wait to say goodbye to queen

 After a day of high ceremony and high emotions on Wednesday as the queen’s coffin was carried in somber procession from Buckingham Palace, the king was spending Thursday working and in “private reflection” at his Highgrove residence in western England.
 Charles has had calls with Biden and Macron and has been speaking to a host of world leaders.

 Prince William, the heir to the throne, and his wife Catherine, the Princess of Wales, visited the royal family’s Sandringham estate in eastern England on Thursday to admire some of the tributes left by well-wishers.
-The couple walked slowly along metal barriers as they received bouquets from the public and chatted to well-wishers.
-Other royals fanned out across the U.K. to thank people for their support, with the queen’s youngest son, Prince Edward, and his wife Sophie visiting Manchester and the queen’s daughter Princess Anne in Glasgow.
+The couple walked slowly along metal barriers as they received bouquets from the public.

+William told well-wishers s that walking behind his grandmother’s coffin on Wednesday was “challenging” and “brought back memories” of the funeral of his mother, Princess Diana after her death in 1997, when William was 15.

+“I said how proud his mother would have been of him, and he said how hard it was yesterday because it brought back memories of his mother’s funeral,” Jane Wells, 54, said after meeting the prince Thursday.

-On Wednesday the queen left Buckingham Palace for the last time, borne on a horse-drawn carriage and saluted by cannons and the tolling of Big Ben, in a solemn procession through the flag-draped, crowd-lined streets of London to Westminster Hall.
+The queen left Buckingham Palace on Wednesday for the last time, borne on a horse-drawn carriage and saluted by cannons and the tolling of Big Ben, in a solemn procession through the flag-draped, crowd-lined streets of London to Westminster Hall.

 Charles, his siblings and sons marched behind the coffin, which was topped by a wreath of white roses and the queen’s diamond-studded crown on a purple velvet pillow.
 The military procession underscored Elizabeth’s seven decades as head of state.